EliasDH-com/Documentation/Documentation/Basic-Answer-File-Tutorial.md

 After the file is created, you can adjust the settings and reuse it for other installations, instead of having to use the Windows System Image Manager tool.

-### 👉 Step 2: How to create Windows 10 answer file project
+### 👉Step 2: How to create Windows 10 answer file project
 After installing the Windows System Image Manager console, you need to import the OS installation files onto your device, and set up the environment to create an answer file.

-### 👉 Step 3: Import Windows 10 image files
+### 👉Step 3: Import Windows 10 image files

 - Open File Explorer.
 - Navigate to the Windows 10 ISO file location.